arevlo/whisper/apps/README.md

 2. **Choose the right model**:
    - `tiny`: Fastest but least accurate
-   - `small`: Good balance of speed/accuracy for most users
+   - `small`: Good balance of speed/accuracy for most users (default)
    - `medium`: More accurate but slower
    - `large`: Most accurate but slowest

-2. **Speak clearly and at a moderate pace**
+3. **Speak clearly and at a moderate pace**

-3. **Position your microphone properly** (6-12 inches from your mouth)
+4. **Position your microphone properly** (6-12 inches from your mouth)

-4. **Specify your language** for better accuracy:
+5. **Specify your language** for better accuracy:
    ```
-   python dictate.py --spacebar --language en
+   python dictate.py --language en
    ```

-5. **Review your microphone settings** in Windows Sound Control Panel
+## 🖥️ Platform-Specific Notes

+### Windows
+- The .bat files provide convenient ways to run the tool
+- Run Command Prompt as Administrator if keyboard detection has issues
+- Desktop shortcut creation is supported

+### macOS
+- Use `Command+V` instead of `Ctrl+V` to paste
+- You may need to grant permission for keyboard monitoring in System Preferences
+- For keyboard issues, try adding Terminal to Accessibility permissions
+- The batch files (.bat) won't work - use the Python command directly

+### Linux
+- Additional packages may be needed for audio: `sudo apt install libasound-dev`
+- For keyboard monitoring, X11 may require: `sudo apt install python3-dev python3-xlib`

 ## ⚠️ Troubleshooting